 - butter powder: from Packit Gourmet

 - sour cream powder: from Packit Gourmet

-- green onions & mushrooms: I get these at any grocery store and dehydrate them at home
+- green onions: I get these at any grocery store and dehydrate them at home

 - bacon jerky: Oberto Applewood Smoked Bacon Jerky